Katharine Holabird: Career

 The first American edition of Angelina Ballerina was published in 1984.
 A year later, Holabird received the Kentucky Bluegrass Award for Angelina Ballerina.
 In 1986 and 1987, she received the ALA Notable Book Awards.
 Angelina's Christmas was selected as Child Study Association's Children's Book of the Year in 1987.
 The following year, Holabird and Craig published Alexander and the Dragon, their first Alexander book, aimed at preschool children who want to be consoled about bedtime monsters.
 In 1990, Holabird wrote the Alexander sequel, Alexander and the Magic Boat, which portrays a strong mother/son relationship while the two go on a voyage to imaginary worlds.
 Also in 1990, Holabird received the British Book Design and Production award.

 In 1999, HIT Entertainment in London (known for Thomas the Tank Engine, Bob the Builder, and Barney) secured the rights for Angelina Ballerina and commissioned Grand Slamm Children's Films to make an animated TV pilot.
 HIT also developed a lot of Angelina merchandise.
 Angelina made her worldwide television debut in 2001 on CITV in the United Kingdom.
 Actress Finty Williams is the voice of Angelina, and her mother, Judi Dench, is Miss Lilly.
 In 2002, the Angelina series premiered on PBS Kids TV in the United States.
 Angelina Ballerina's Invitation to the Ballet received the prestigious Oppenheim Platinum Award in the U.S. in 2004.
 That same year, Angelina was named the official spokesperson of National Dance Week in the United States.
 In 2005, Angelina made her debut on PBS Kids Sprout, a 24-hour digital television channel for preschoolers in the U.S.

 Holabird was honored in 2006 with an invitation to Queen Elizabeth's 80th birthday party at Buckingham Palace.
 That same year, the entire series of Angelina books was reissued by Grosset and Dunlap in the United States.
 Also in 2006, The Angelina Ballerina Dance Academy debuted with special Angelina ballet classes across England.
 Angelina's Star Performance, an original ballet based on Angelina at the Palace, debuted in 2007 in London with the English National Ballet.
 Holabird is hoping to release a new theatrical pop-up Angelina book in 2008.
 Together, Holabird and Craig have now published a total of ten Angelina books and two Alexander books.
 Overall, the Angelina books have been translated into more than 20 languages.

 Holabird speaks English, French, Italian, and a bit of Spanish.
-Her favorite books are Charlotte's Web, Black Beauty, Harry Potter, Stuart Little, The Rescuers, and the If You Give a Mouse a Cookie series.
+Her favorite books are Charlotte's Web, Black Beauty, and the Harry Potter series.
 She writes in a blue room with a scenic view upstairs in her London home, and it usually takes her six to eight weeks to write an Angelina book.
 After that, each book goes to Helen Craig for at least three months to be illustrated; then it goes to the publisher and is usually published nine months later.